Part 1 Understanding Chords

 • --0--

-• Just move the index finger away and let the third string open, and you can pop the E minor chord.
-[4]
+• Just lift your index finger to let the third string ring open, and you can play the E minor chord.[4]

 Figure 21

-5 Learn chords in A major and minor.
-A major chord is one of the simplest chords – you can pop it by just putting the index, ring and middle fingers on the second fret of the second, third and fourth strings.
-Except for the bass E string, all other strings must be used.
+5 Learn A major and minor chords.
+The A major chord is one of the simplest chords—you can play it using just your index finger, ring finger, and middle finger on the second fret of the second, third, and fourth strings.
+All strings except the low E string should be used.

 • --0--